stanleykikombo/Roadmapsh-Projects/README.md

    - [Project URL](https://github.com/stanleykikombo/Roadmapsh-Projects/tree/main/Frontend/singlePageCV)
    - Follow the project url.
    - Click on the html file.
-   - Copy the raw file and run it on your browser.
+   - Copy the raw file and run it on your code editor or browser.

 -   If your interested in doing the same project - [Single-Page CV](https://roadmap.sh/projects/single-page-cv)